winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

            `X * (1 - FSO) * (1 - FSFP) / feed_price`

-        The borrower (settled debt position owner) is complelled to buy:
+        The settled debt position's borrower is complelled to buy:

             `smartcoin quantity X`

-        The as the borrower is compelled to sell collateral in quantity:
+        The the borrower is compelled to provide (sell) collateral in quantity:

            `X * (1 - FSO) / feed_price`